 This course will address core topics in clinical theory and technique: Transference, Countertransference, Therapeutic Alliance, Neutrality, Interpretation, Reconstruction, Resistance, and Insight.
 The readings and discussions will take up beginning and middle phases and use clinical material from the students' cases and cases provided by other analysts.
-Mondays, 8:30 - 10:00 P.M.; 11 sessions; January 4 - April 5, 2021 207.
-INTRODUCTION TO CHILD AND ADOLESCENT ANALYSIS Daniel W. Prezant, Ph.D.
-Kirsten Butterfield, Psy.D.
+Wednesdays, 7:00 - 8:25 P.M.; 11 sessions; January 4 - March 22, 2023 207.
+INTRODUCTION TO CHILD AND ADOLESCENT ANALYSIS Kirsten Butterfield, Psy.D.
+Ruth K. Karush, M.D.
+Laurie Levinson, Ph.D.
 This course is an introduction to child psychoanalysis from historical, theoretical, technical and clinical perspectives.
 There will be a consideration of how child analysis informs the work of the adult analyst.
 The contributions of Sigmund Freud, Anna Freud, Berta Bornstein, Melanie Klein, and D.W.
 Winnicott will be studied and the special techniques of working with children including the centrality of play will be explored.
 Clinical cases will be reviewed both to clarify the theoretical points and to show the child analyst at work.
-Mondays, 8:30 - 10:00 P.M.; 8 sessions; October 26 - December 14, 2020 208.
+Mondays, 7:00 - 8:25 P.M.; 7 sessions; May 1 - June 26, 2023 208.
 WRITING DESCRIPTIONS OF PSYCHOANALYTIC PROCESS II Kathy Berkman, M.D.
 Lynne Jacobs, M.D.
 In this course candidates will be asked to write descriptions of analytic process at work.
 The focus will be on discrete moments in an analysis, in written portrayals of the interaction between analyst and patient.
 While considering the transference and countertransference, vignettes can include the observation and interpretation of a resistance, the patient's response; and the analyst's thoughts about what transpired.
 The goal is to sharpen the skills needed to make the writing vibrant and clear, and thus to help the reader understand what the analyst is thinking.
 Guidelines for six month summaries will also be discussed.
 Second and Third Year students combined.
-Mondays, 7:00 - 8:25 P.M.; 7 sessions; March 15 - May 3, 2021 209.
+Mondays, 7:00 - 8:25 P.M.; 7 sessions; March 13 - April 24, 2023 209.
 ADULT DEVELOPMENT Alexander Kalogerakis, M.D.
+Amber Nemeth, Ph.D.
 This course will aim to present a psychoanalytic understanding of development in adulthood.
 We will also discuss how concepts of adult development can be used in psychoanalytic assessment and treatment, and we will consider specific clinical problems related to adult developmental issues.
 Topics covered will include working life, aging, facing loss, mourning, and terminal illness.
 Clinical examples of analytic work at different points in adult development will help illustrate the subject.
 Dr. Norman Straker will join the course for one evening to teach a class on the concept of death anxiety.
-Wednesdays, 7:00 - 8:25 P.M.; 10 sessions; March 17 - May 19, 2021 210.
+Wednesdays, 7:00 - 8:25 P.M.; 10 sessions; March 29 - June 7, 2023 210.
 NEUROPSYCHOANALYTIC EXPLORATIONS Andrew Rosendahl, M.D., Ph.D.
+Rebecca Twersky, M.D.
+This course explores the interface between psychoanalysis and neuroscience known as Neuropsychoanalysis (NPSA).
+It begins with a discussion about the history and controversy surrounding NPSA and the incorporation of biological science into psychoanalysis.
+From this vantage point candidates will examine Solms' theory of the conscious ID as a prototype for investigations into NPSA.
+Next the class explores contemporary topics in NPSA including Pankseppian affective neuroscience, predictive coding & the Bayesian Brain, the default mode network, Kahneman's work regarding human choices, judgements and more.
+The seven class course ends with an eye to the future in the use of psychedelics in mind, meaning and potentially in psychoanalysis.
+Second and Third Year students combined.
+This course alternates with 307 Further Explorations in Empirical Research.
+This course will not be given in 2022-2023.
+211. WOMEN'S BODIES, PREGNANCY & OTHER SELF-REVELATIONS IN PSYCHOANALYSIS Sarah Fox, M.D.
+Lisa Deutscher, M.D.